peterantypas/maiana/README.md

 The GNSS is now a Quectel L76L-M33 and relies on a Johansson ceramic chip antenna.
 It usually takes a minute to acquire a fix outdoors from a cold start.
 With the latest design, it offers near-navigation grade accuracy (typical HDOP < 1 meter).

-The transmitter is based on a power MOSFET found in handheld VHF radios and outputs just over 2 Watts (+33dBm).
+The transmitter is based on a power MOSFET typically found in handheld VHF radios and outputs just over 2 Watts (+33dBm).
 It has a verified range of 10 nautical miles.

 The unit runs on 12V and exposes a 3.3V UART for connecting to the rest of the boat's system.
 The UART continuously sends GPS and AIS data in NMEA0183 format at 38.4Kbps.
 The breakout boxes pictured above deliver this stream via USB, NME0183 (RS422) or NMEA 2000 (CAN).
-All 3 breakouts feature **galvanic isolation** of their USB connection to avoid causing unintended problems with laptops and other devices whose power supplies are meant to "float".
+These 3 breakouts feature **galvanic isolation** of their USB connection to avoid causing unintended problems with laptops and other devices whose power supplies are meant to "float".

 In addition, there is now a "bare bones" UART breakout:

 <img src="images/uart_breakout.jpg" height="420"/>

-This provides the simplest, lowest cost interface to a Raspberry Pi (assuming the UART is available).
+This provides the simplest, lowest cost interface to a Raspberry Pi or any other similar system you may want to wire directly.

 For the circuit to transmit, it must be configured with persistent station data (MMSI, call sign, name, dimensions, etc).
 This is stored in an EEPROM and is provisioned over a USB/serial connection via a command line interface.
-If station data is not provisioned, the device will simply run as a 2 channel AIS + GNSS receiver (which is still useful).
+If station data is not provisioned, the device will simply run as a 2 channel AIS + GNSS receiver (which is still useful, but less cool :).

 In terms of power consumption, the main board draws about 32mA from 12V in RX mode, and spikes up to ~650mA during transmission (for 27 milliseconds).
-The adapters add an extra 2mA - 25mA depending on choice.
+The adapters add an extra 0.5mA - 25mA depending on choice.
 So MAIANA&trade;'s most power hungry configuration needs 0.7 Watts, which is a lot less than the typical LED cabin light!

-The unit implements SOTDMA synchronization based on the very acurate 1 PPS signal from the GNSS and the UTC clock.
-It does not synchronize itself to other stations because practical experience has shown that it's literally the "wild west" out there: There are many commercial class A systems in operation today with really crappy time slot management, so it's best not to rely on any of them.
-MAIANA&trade; behaves as a class B though, so it will not attempt to reserve time slots.
-It will just transmit autonomously and independently, based on Clear Channel Assessment, at the schedule permitted for class B devices.
+Lastly, the design implements SOTDMA synchronization based on the very acurate 1 PPS signal from the GNSS and the UTC clock.
+It does not synchronize itself to other stations because practical experience revealed what is literally the "Wild West" out there: There are *many* commercial class A systems in operation today with buggy time slot management, so it's best not to rely on any of them.
+That said, MAIANA&trade; behaves as a "class B" so it will not attempt to reserve time slots.
+It will just transmit autonomously and independently, based on Clear Channel Assessment, at the schedule permitted for this class of device.

 ### Software